 For example, take the manufacturing of integrated circuits.
 As interconnected layers multiply while geometries shrink, yesterday’s inconsequential particle may become tomorrow’s killer defect.
 Medical device and pharmaceutical manufacturing are no different—requirements for enhanced impurity and pathogen elimination continue to grow as technologies become more sophisticated.
 But even as cleaning protocols change, the consequences of failing to comply remain consistently disastrous.

 Alcohol is a lasting standard for wet wiping.
 While it doesn’t have the broadest kill spectrum or the highest surface penetration, it is a gentle yet effective sanitizer and reliable dissolver of ionic compounds and common organics.
-Alcohol also evaporates cleanly enough to be used as a residue remover for many other cleaning chemicals.
+Alcohol also evaporates cleanly enough to be used as a chemical residues remover for many other cleaning chemicals.
 Pairing alcohol—often in a 70% IPA/30% USP purified DI water mixture—with a knitted polyester or polyester-cellulose wipe has been a reliable choice for wide-ranging critical cleaning applications.

 But it’s necessary to consider that the process you designed two years ago may not be effective two years from now.
 If this transpires, will your current supplier be able to meet unanticipated process needs?
 While it’s important to recognize the potential costs of product evaluation and risks associated with changing suppliers, assessing your supplier’s innovative and evolving capabilities is an equally important consideration.